LudwigAJ/Intel_Industrial_AI/README.md

 ### The solution veered towards using Reinforcement Learning to solve this problem.
 The final Neural Network would then be able to be exported to HDL and synthesized for an FPGA.

-### Here is a video detailing our work and progress.
+### Here is a video demonstrating our work and progress.
 #### https://youtu.be/8jF9seg6sp4